 Identify Behaviours, Triggers and Rewards

 Any behaviour is designed to produce an outcome.
 Whether it’s hugging your child to show them you care, or your child hitting the car seat to show their frustration, we all do things to communicate our feelings and manage situations.
-To manage challenging behaviour in autistic children, it’s helpful to identify a behaviour, what triggers it and what reward or outcome the child achieves through that behaviour.
+To support a child with autism with challenging behaviour, it’s helpful to identify a behaviour, what triggers it and what reward or outcome the child achieves through that behaviour.

 An example given at RaisingChildren.net.au is a scenario where a child rocks back and forth and cries in the car when the mother stops to buy milk on the way home from school.
 In this situation, there is a clear trigger, behaviour and reward.
 The trigger is the change to the normal after-school routine; the behaviour is rocking and crying; the reward is that the child restores the normal routine when the mother decides not to stop at the shop after all because the child’s behaviour has made it too difficult.